Tine-m/SQL/sql.md

 # SQL Aggregate Functions (Murach Chapter 6 Summary Queries)

-An aggregate function is a computation where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning.
+An aggregate function is a computation where the values of multiple rows are grouped together as input on certain criteria to form a single value of significant meaning.

 ![](img/aggregate_functions.png)